vikingdata/articles/databases/snowflake/techniques/Events_Python_Snowflake.md

 ```

-Run the fuction and look at errors.
+Run the function and look at errors.

 ```sql
 select pyudf();